BackEndByAlex/salaryscope-api/prisma/README.md

 # Prisma

-This folder owns everything related to the database — its structure, its history of changes, and the script that fills it with data.
+This folder owns everything related to the database, its structure, its history of changes, and the script that fills it with data.

 ---